 April 20, 2019 – Spring 2020

 Lions and tigers and…griffins?
 Oh my!
-The National Building Museum is home to 250,000 objects related to the built environment.
+The National Building Museum is home to 320,000 objects related to the built environment.
 Many of these artifacts in the permanent collection have never been displayed.
-Animals, Collected is a chance to explore some of the Museum’s most unique treasures– through the lens of the animal kingdom.
+Animals, Collected is a chance to explore some of the Museum’s most unusual treasures– through the lens of the animal kingdom.

 The exhibition showcases a selection of architectural objects depicting animals—both real and mythological—as decorative elements.
 As ornament on municipal buildings and monuments, churches and warehouses, animals have appeared on structures and statues across time, geography, and function.